-So, let’s dive into this Cardano Review, to help you work out whether Cardano is the right cryptocurrency for you.
+So, let’s dive into this Cardano Review to help you determine whether Cardano is the right cryptocurrency for you.

 Cardano Review: How to Buy, Store & Stake ADA